All Episodes

 He's demanding even more of it.

-Uh the full record.
+He heard the full record.

-Now, in this next bite, the swimmer, Senator Kennedy, says that uh Judge Samuel Alito causes asthma in children.
+Now, in this next bite, the swimmer, Senator Kennedy, says that Judge Samuel Alito causes asthma in children.

-Double the death for children.
+Doubled the deaths for children.

 I wonder why that is.